 Hydrocodone and oxycodone belong to a class of narcotic medicines called opiates.
 These medicines are man-made versions of the natural compounds found in opium.

 Hydrocodone and oxycodone are usually found in prescription painkillers.
 The most common painkillers that include these two ingredients are:

 - Vicodin ES

-These medicines may also be combined with a non-narcotic medicine, acetaminophen (Tylenol).
+These medicines may also be combined with the non-narcotic medicine, acetaminophen (Tylenol).

 When you take the correct or prescribed dose of these medicines, side effects may occur.
-In addition to relieving pain, you may feel drowsy, confused and in a daze, constipated, and possibly nauseous.
+In addition to relieving pain, you may be drowsy, confused and in a daze, constipated, and possibly nauseated.

-When you take too much of these medications however, symptoms become much more serious.
+When you take too much of these medicines, symptoms become much more serious.
 Symptoms may develop in the following body systems:

 Before Calling Emergency

 The following information is helpful for emergency assistance:

 - Name of product (as well as the ingredients and strength, if known)